cogstat/cogstat_website/best_approaches_symposium/index.md

 The slides are available [here](https://osf.io/meetings/bestapproachessymposium2024).

 Find a few photos [here](https://photos.app.goo.gl/LDm24jFyvN1QdyCS9).
+Contact Attila Krajcsi if you want to add some more.

 ### Registration for participants